 “The mall, or boulevard of our Common, you know, has various branches leading from it in different directions.
 One of these runs down from opposite Joy Street southwards across the whole length of the Common to Boylston Street.
 We called it the long path, and we were fond of it.”

 Of course, he uses the literal long path only as a metaphor for his proposal to the schoolmistress (and she accepts).

-The Common, part of the Emerald Necklace of parks designed by Frederick Law Olmsted, has a long history dating back to the Puritan settlers of Boston.
-It has been the site of cow pastures, public hangings, riots, and visits from the president, the Pope, Martin Luther King Jr., and Judy Garland.
+The Common, considered the starting point of the Emerald Necklace of parks designed by Frederick Law Olmsted, has a long history dating back to the Puritan settlers of Boston.
+It has been the site of cow pastures, public hangings, riots, and visits from the President, the Pope, Martin Luther King Jr., and Judy Garland.
 Though perhaps the most romantic example, Holmes is not the only literary figure with connections to the Common.
 Edgar Allan Poe called his longtime rivals, the transcendentalists, “frogpondians” after the frog pond abutting the long path.
-Ralph Waldo Emerson supposedly grazed his family’s cows there as a child.
+Ralph Waldo Emerson grazed his family’s cows there as a child.
 The “Banker Poet of Boston,” Charles Sprague, is buried in the Common’s Central Burying Ground.
 Walt Whitman and Louisa May Alcott are both said to have walked in the Common, perhaps taking the “long path,” as Holmes did.